lukejpreston/dicebot/README.md

 A simple function which takes a `string` (or `number`) and returns some dice stats

+It works in the browser and from node.
+Checkout the [demo](https://lukejpreston.github.io/dicebot)

 ## Usage

 `npm i -S dicebot`